martintobola-cz/czmtsphone/README.md

 Set the colors exactly to your liking.

 💸 100% free:
-No fees, no limits—all features are available.
+No fees, no limits - all features are available.

 🔒 Maximum privacy:
 - The app collects no data about you.